peterdongan/ExdTech.ImageServer/README.md

 * `public Guid Id { get; set; }`
 * `public string DocType { get; set; }`

-An implementation using Azure Blob storage is included.
-You need to configure its connection string to use it.
+By default it uses the Azure Blob Storage implementation that is included.
+For it to work, set "ImageStoreConnectionString" in your appsettings file to your own Blob store.

 ### Authentication/Authorization
 The POST methods use policy-based authorization, using a policy called "access".
 You will need to configure, change or remove this as required.
 Image download is unprotected.